 Learn more about working with me!

-Hi, I’m Averie.
-I’m an Australian wedding photographer and filmmaker based in the beautiful Catskill Mountains of New York.
-I photograph weddings across the Hudson Valley, Catskills, New York City, Brooklyn, and Jersey City, as well as destination celebrations around the world.
+Hi, I'm Averie.
+I'm an Australian wedding photographer and filmmaker based in Jersey City, with a photo studio in the Catskill Mountains of New York.
+I shoot weddings across the Hudson Valley, Catskills, New York City, Brooklyn, and Jersey City - plus destination celebrations wherever your story takes you.

-Many of my couples become lifelong friends, and one of the greatest joys of this work is continuing to photograph their growing families and milestones long after the wedding.
+A lot of my couples become lifelong friends, and one of the best parts of this work is staying in their lives - coming back to photograph the growing family, the new house, the first baby, all of it.

-With more than 15 years of experience in fashion, music, fine art, film, and advertising photography, I bring a thoughtful and creative perspective to every wedding I photograph.
+With more than 15 years behind the camera across fashion, music, fine art, film, and advertising, I bring a layered, thoughtful eye to every wedding.
 I hold a Bachelor of Fine Arts in Photomedia from UNSW in Sydney.

 When I'm not photographing weddings, you'll usually find me painting, sewing quilts, working with ceramics, exploring the mountains, or coaching CrossFit.